Leonbremer/Leonbremer/README.md

 Hi - I am Leon, PhD student and code/data enthusiast (read rookie).
 I teach and study environmental economics.

 ## :computer: Coding
 I work with large (not big) patent data.
-For data work I mostly use Python, but being an economist I sometimes resort to Stata for statistical/economtric analysis.
+For data work I mostly use Python, but being an economist I sometimes resort to Stata for statistical/econometric analysis.

+Also, I started using R, a statistical language that allows for easy data manipulation, analysis and visualization.

 I do like the interactive possibilities that HTML, CSS, JavaScript offer.
 I aim at utilizing these tools more in the future (for teaching and presentations).